zeromq/pyzmq/docs/source/howto/build.md

 When building a bundled libzmq, pyzmq downloads and builds libzmq and libsodium as static libraries.
 These static libraries are then linked to by the pyzmq extension and discarded.

+Bundled libzmq is supported on a best-effort basis, and isn't expected to work everywhere with zero configuration.
+If you have trouble building bundled libzmq, please do [report it](https://github.com/zeromq/pyzmq/issues).
+But the best solution is usually to install libzmq yourself via the appropriate mechanism _before_ building pyzmq.

 ### Building bundled libsodium

 libsodium is built first, with `configure` most places: